tmetz/tmetz.github.io/_posts/2019-02-20-where_do_i_find_that_book.markdown

 At this point, the mapping was extremely general -- only looking at the very first part of the call number.
 The next step was to develop a more granular solution that could also identify the correct side of the shelf to look on, then draw a second, overlapping rectangle, to highlight that side.

 Since there were three different libraries, each had its own layout.
-This resulted in having both "horizontal" and "vertical" shelves on the schematics, which necessitated more calculations for drawing and shading:
+This resulted in having both "horizontal" and "vertical" shelves on the schematics, which necessitated more calculations for drawing and shading.
+Here is an example of using 4 sides of the shelf instead of 2 (sides 3 and 4 are "horizontal"):

 ```
 if (shelf_side > 0) {